ibm-cloud-architecture/refarch-cognitive-conversation-broker/doc/demo/demoscript.md

 ![Home](demo-home.png)

 ## IT support Conversation
-Click to *Ask IT Support* button to reach the IT Support chat bot:
+In the home page click to *Ask IT Support* button to reach the IT Support chat bot.
+The left side of the page gives summary of the demo steps

 ![IT Support bot](it-support-bot.png)